kahlow/YTC-Dev-PreCourse/introduction/intro.md

 4. Display temperature and cute cat picture.
 5. Make you a million dollars

-Each one of those steps seems really complicated but most devices have something called an API which is a set of tools for building software applications.
+Each one of those steps seems really complicated, and they probably are at first, but most devices have something called an API which is a set of tools for building software applications.
 Sure it'll take time to learn the API but once you do you'll be surprised at what you can do.

+The first step in writing any program is to break the high level instructions into manageable steps.
+I like to use the business term of *user story*.
+A *user story* is a sentience or two describing a user interaction.
+"As a smart phone user, I want to be able to see a cute cat and the weather."
+These user stories are then broken down into tasks like the ones above.

 *The trick to being a software developer is confidence and time.*